Muslim #1

 View

-If you have not done so, view PODs.
-A wider overview of the resource you're presently going through.
+If you have not done so, view REACH an overview of the resource you're presently going through.

 Pray